ikhat/notes/android/homescreen.md

 The goal of the setup is to make anything I might use regularly no more than two taps away from the home screen.
 There's a lot of gesture functionality built into it.

-It's optimized for functionality rather than aesthetics, but I'm going to make has a pretty stripped-down aesthetic anyway.
+It's optimized for functionality rather than aesthetics, but anything I'm going to make has a pretty stripped-down aesthetic anyway.

 ## Parts